 B. chemical processes and formulas;

 C. algorithms and processes that are implemented in computer programs and the programs themselves;

 D. designs, drawings, architectural plans and blueprints;

-E. data compilations, business plans and methods of doing business;
+E. data compilations, business plans and methods of doing business; and

 F. manufacturing or repair processes and techniques.